 A personal alert system should your family member fall

-A move to an assisted living facility which offers a more home-like setting than a nursing home, and has round the clock access to nonmedical care.
+A move to an assisted living facility that offers a more homelike setting than a nursing home does, and has round-the-clock access to nonmedical care

 Some nonmedical home care may be available for persons with low income.
 If your parent is on Medicaid or Supplemental Security Income (SSI), contact the local Area Agency on Aging.
-The state Medicaid office or local Veterans’ Service office may also be able to help.
-Hiring an Aging Life Care Manager who knows community resources may be the most efficient way to find low-income services.
-An Aging Life Care Manager can determine whether your family member is eligible for local programs.
-In addition, these professionals know whether a waiting list is in place and how best to apply.
+The state Medicaid office or local Veterans Service Office may also be able to help.
+Hiring an Aging Life Care Manager, who knows community resources, may be the most efficient way to find low-income services.
+An Aging Life Care Manager can determine whether your relative is eligible for local programs.
+In addition, they know whether a waiting list is in place and how best to apply.

-If your family member does need in-home care, an Aging Life Care Manager can help arrange these services cost effectively.
+If your loved one does need in-home care, an Aging Life Care Manager can help arrange these services in a cost-effective way.
 Give us a call at 585-271-0400.
 We’d be happy to talk to you about ways to save money while meeting your loved one’s needs.

-Hospice Care is skilled medical care for individuals with life-limiting illnesses.
-Like home health care, hospice involves weekly hour-long visits from a team of medical professionals.
-Both the patient and the family have access to the team’s support services.
+Hospice care is medical care for individuals with life-limiting illnesses.
+Like home health care, hospice involves weekly hour-long visits from medical professionals.
+Both the patient and the family have access to a variety of support services.
 A doctor must recommend hospice based on a diagnosis of an incurable condition.
 In addition, the doctor must estimate that the patient has six months or less to live.

+Hospice care is 100 percent covered by Medicare.
 If you think your loved one has a life-limiting disease, ask the doctor if hospice is appropriate.
 If so, you have a choice of hospice providers in your community.
-An Aging Life Care Manager can help you select the one that has services tailored to your family member’s condition.
+An Aging Life Care Manager can help you select the one that offers services tailored to your family member’s condition.

 Here are some things to keep in mind if you hire someone yourself: